antongoranov/SportsCenter/README.md

 Open src/main/resources/application.yml and set the required environment variables. </br>
 Build the project: ./mvnw clean install </br>
 Run the application: ./mvnw spring-boot:run </br>
-Visit http://localhost:8080 in your web browser to access the Sport Classes Booking System. </br>
+Visit http://localhost:8080 in your web browser to access the Sports Center application </br>

 #### Feel free to explore, book classes, and manage the system as a user or an admin!